gbmhunter/blog/content/electronics/components/connectors/idc-connectors/_index.md

 IDC (_insulation displacement connector_) connectors are very common style of connector used to carry low speed communications and low current power between multiple circuit boards and between circuit boards and other devices.
 They are distinguishable by the typically black, square and sharp edged connectors, with a ribbon cable coming out the side.

-{{% img src="idc-connector-plug-and-socket-photo.png" width="400px" caption="A photo of a IDC plug and socket.
+{{% figure src="idc-connector-plug-and-socket-photo.png" width="400px" caption="A photo of a IDC plug and socket.
 The top piece of black plastic squashes the ribbon cable into the sharp blades and keeps the cable clamped." %}}

 The namesake comes from the way the connector attaches to the ribbon cable --- the connector has sharp "razor" style blades with a notch cut through the center of each one.
 The ribbon cable is pushed onto the end of the blades, and the blades pierce the ribbon cable and make contact with the blades (hence "displacing the insulation").
 This removes the need to strip the end of the ribbon cable and connect via crimps/soldering/screw terminals and thus makes them extremely easy to construct.